vlstill/presentations/tedi/pres.md

 . . .

 - analysis of very weak memory models
-  - e.g. ARM and POWER which can feature write reordering
+  - e.g. ARM and POWER, which can feature write reordering

 . . .